Engineering Technology

 BMET Concentration

-Biomedical Equipment Technology concentration is intended to provide skills and training for students to become Biomedical Equipment Technicians who install, maintain, and repair medical equipment.
-Employment for Biomedical Technologists is available from hospitals, medical equipment manufacturing/service corporations, doctor's offices, and other facilities that utilize medical equipment.
-Students must pas an NMDOH CCHSP background check to work in a health care facility, be a current BLS health care provider, and meet all clinical clearance requirements.
+The Biomedical Equipment Technology concentration provides skills and training for students to become Biomedical Equipment Technicians.
+They install, maintain, and repair medical equipment.
+Employment opportunities are available in hospitals, medical equipment manufacturing/service corporations, doctor's offices, and other facilities that use medical equipment.

 Graduates of this program will: